JuliaKit/Kitten.jl/README.md

 ## License

 MIT License, see [LICENSE.md](./LICENSE.md) for more information.

-Migrated from [Oxygen.jl](https://oxygenframework.github.io/Oxygen.jl/stable/) and modified to work with Kitten.jl
+Migrated from [Oxygen.jl](https://oxygenframework.github.io/Oxygen.jl/stable/) and modified to work with JuliaKit project.